Boeing C-97 Stratofreighter: Operational history

-Only one C-97 is still airworthy at the present day, (S/N 52-2718, named "Angel of Deliverance") operated by the Berlin Airlift Historical Foundation.
+One C-97 is airworthy at the present day, (S/N 52-2718, named "Angel of Deliverance") operated by the Berlin Airlift Historical Foundation.
 It is painted as YC-97A 45–59595, the only C-97 to participate in the Berlin Airlift.

 The Israelis turned to Stratocruisers and KC-97s when they could not buy the preferred C-130.
 They adapted Boeing 377 Stratocruiser airliners into transports, including many using C-97 tail sections including the loading ramps.
 Others were adapted with swiveling tails and refueling pods.
 One Israeli C-97 was downed by an Egyptian SA-2 Guideline missile on 17 September 1971, while flying as an electronic counter-measures platform some 12 miles from the Suez Canal.